jollytoad/ahx/docs/css_rules.md

 Possible values are:

-- `innerHTML` to replace the inner content of the target element.
+- `inner` to replace the children of the target element with the response elements.
-- `outerHTML` to replace the entire target element with the response.
+- `outer` to replace the entire target element with the response elements.
-- `beforebegin` to insert the response before the target element.
+- `beforeBegin` to insert the response before the target element.
-- `afterbegin` to insert the response before the first child of the target element.
+- `afterBegin` to insert the response before the first child of the target element.
-- `beforeend` to insert the response after the last child of the target element.
+- `beforeEnd` to insert the response after the last child of the target element.
-- `afterend` to insert the response after the target element.
+- `afterEnd` to insert the response after the target element.
 - `delete` deletes the target element regardless of the response.
-- `none` does not append content from response.
+- `none` does not append content from response, but any slots will still be swapped.

 Also, not in _htmx_: